mosajjal/dnsmonster/README.md

 DNSMonster can be configured using 3 different methods.
 Command line options, Environment variables and configuration file.
 Order of precedence:

-- Command line options (Case-sensitive, camelCase)
+- Command line options (Case-insensitive)
 - Environment variables (Always upper-case)
-- Configuration file (Case-sensitive, PascalCase)
+- Configuration file (Case-sensitive, lowercase)
 - Default values (No configuration)

 ## Command line options

-Note that command line arguments are case-sensitive and camelCase at the moment.
-This is the [known limitation](https://github.com/jessevdk/go-flags/issues/333) of the underlying flag parser library `dnsmonster` uses.
+Note that command line arguments are case-insensitive as of v0.9.5

 [//]: <> (start of command line options)
 ```sh